anthonywww/ConsitutionClubWeb/README.md

-# ConsitutionClubWeb
+# Consitution Club Web
 ### The Official Constitution Club Website Software

-A Open-Source website for collaborating topics about the U.S. Consitution and similarly oriented educational clubs all over the United States of America.
+A Open-Source website for collaborating topics about the U.S. Constitution and similarly oriented educational clubs all over the United States of America.

 ## Features
 - Platform for posting news, events, and updates.